A list can be quarantined upon import or when you attempt to send a marketing email to the contacts on it if any of the following conditions are met:

 High hard bounce rates indicate an issue with the health of a list.
 This could mean that you have sent emails to lists with outdated email addresses, contacts from a purchased list, or received an inordinate amount of spam complaints on your emails over time.
 This is a good opportunity to evaluate your methods for collecting contacts and lists.
-For more information on best practices for managing your contact lists, check out this article.
+Learn more about best practices for managing your contact lists.

 How can I see all the contacts in my account that have been quarantined?

-- Search for and click on the smart list titled Quarantined Contacts.
+- Search for and click the list titled Quarantined Contacts.

 If you are able to verify that some of your quarantined contacts have valid email addresses and you've successfully reached out to them outside of HubSpot, contact HubSpot Support.